Last updated 25th May 2018

 10.5 From 25 May 2018, you will also be entitled to receive the personal data that you have provided to us in a structured, commonly used and machine-readable format, and to transmit that data to another data controller.
-You can exercise this right from 25 May 2018 by contacting us at firstname.lastname@example.org via our Contact Us page.
+You can exercise this right from 25 May 2018 by contacting us at firstname.lastname@example.org or via our Contact Us page.

-11.1 If you consent to us contacting you, we will always aim to be respectful, relevant and appropriate.
+11.1 If you consent to us contacting you, we will always aim to be respectful, relevant, and appropriate.
 If at any time you do not think that we have complied with this, please contact us straight away to let us know.

 11.2 You also have the right to make a complaint to email@example.com.

-Questions, comments and requests regarding this Policy should be addressed to our Data Protection Officer:
+Questions, comments, and requests regarding this Policy should be addressed to our Data Protection Officer:

 Adams and Adams